 The Company primarily operates within the real estate brokerage markets in the United States and Canada.
-During the previous two years, the Company expanded operations into the U.K., Australia, South Africa, France, India, Portugal, and Mexico.
+During the previous two years, the Company expanded operations into the United Kingdom, Australia, South Africa, India, Mexico, Portugal, Puerto Rico, Brazil, Italy, Hong Kong, Colombia, Spain, Israel, Panama and Germany.

-The Company's management analyzes geographical locations on a forward-looking basis to identify growth opportunities.
-For the years ended December 31, 2020 and 2019, approximately 5% and 2%, respectively, of the Company's total revenue was generated outside of the U.S. Assets held outside of the U.S. were 7% and 2% as of December 31, 2020 and 2019.
+The Company continues to expand real estate brokerage services internationally.
+For the years ended December 31, 2021, 2020 and 2019 approximately 8%, 5% and 2%, respectively, of the Company's total revenue was generated outside of the U.S. Assets held outside of the U.S. were 8% and 7% as of December 31, 2021 and 2020.

-The Company's technology services and affiliated services are currently provided primarily in the U.S.
+The Company's technology services and affiliate and media services are currently provided primarily in the U.S.

-16. RELATED PARTY TRANSACTIONS
+15. RELATED PARTY TRANSACTIONS

-On November 4, 2020, Sanford Enterprises, a wholly-owned entity of Mr. Glenn Sanford, Chief Executive Officer and Chairman of the Board of the Company, purchased all of the membership equity interests in Success from Success Partners Holding Co, an unaffiliated third party, for cash consideration of \$8.0 million.
-In order to facilitate the Success Acquisition, the Company purchased all equity interests of Success from Sanford Enterprises for equal cash consideration of \$8.0 million on December 4, 2020.
-Prior to the acquisition, the Company was the largest customer of Success.
+On November 4, 2020, Sanford Enterprises, a wholly-owned entity of Mr. Glenn Sanford, Chief Executive Officer and Chairman of the Board of the Company, purchased all of the membership equity interests in SUCCESS from Success Partners Holding Co, an unaffiliated third party, for cash consideration of \$8.0 million.
+In order to facilitate the SUCCESS Acquisition, the Company purchased all equity interests for equal cash consideration of \$8.0 million on December 4, 2020.
+Prior to the acquisition, the Company was the largest customer of SUCCESS.

-17. DEFINED CONTRIBUTION SAVINGS PLAN
+16. DEFINED CONTRIBUTION SAVINGS PLAN

 During 2018, the Company established a defined contribution savings plan to provide eligible employees with a retirement benefit that permits eligible employees the opportunity to actively participate in the process of building a personal retirement fund.
 The Company sponsors the defined contribution savings plan.
 In 2019, the Company began matching a portion of contributions made by participating employees.
-For the years ended December 31, 2020 and 2019, the Company's costs for contributions to this plan were \$1,189 and \$654, respectively.
-The Company did not make any plan contributions during the year ended December 31, 2018.
+For the years ended December 31, 2021, 2020 and 2019, the Company's costs for contributions to this plan were \$3,196, \$1,189 and \$654, respectively.

-18. SUBSEQUENT EVENTS
+17. SUBSEQUENT EVENTS